vectara/vectara-docs/www/docs/api-jumpstart.md

     }
   ]
 }
 ```

-## Query with metadata filters
+## Issue a query with metadata filters

-In this example, you want to query _cloud computing_ with 10 results in
+In this example, you want to query the phrase _cloud computing_ with 2
-the _IT_ category.
+results in the _IT_ category.

 ### Example cURL Command